cirosantilli/latex-cheat/README.md

 - [index.tex](index.tex): the main LaTeX cheat.
 - [min.tex](min.tex):     minimal LaTeX file.
 Useful starting point for minimal examples.

-## TeX

-LaTeX is a TeX library.

-This cheat shall focus on LaTeX from high level point of view.

-For a TeX cheatsheet see: <https://github.com/cirosantilli/tex-cheat>

-### Implementation

-TeX source code location: <http://tex.stackexchange.com/questions/111332/how-to-compile-the-source-code-of-tex>

-The original source was in the WEB language, <http://en.wikipedia.org/wiki/WEB>, created by Knuth himself, so compiling it is messy.

-This has then been translated to C, and the C result is today called Web2C, which is the basis for most LaTeX distributions.

 ## Standards

 TODO where is LaTeX specified?
 Is it standardized by an organization, or just book based like early C?

 ### Versions

--   `LaTeX2e`: is the latest stable release of `LaTeX`, and as of 2014-03, this is what most people mean when they say `LaTeX`.
+-   `LaTeX2e`: is the latest stable release of `LaTeX`, and as of 2014-03, this is what most people mean when they say `LaTeX`, and shall be the focus of this cheat.

+    Documentation, including primitives, found at: <http://www.tex.ac.uk/ctan/info/latex2e-help-texinfo/latex2e.html>.
+No examples unfortunately.

 -   `LaTeX3`: unstable new version, which promises to offer more built-in functionality through a standard library to rely less on plugins.